SAP-archive/xf-addons/README.md

 ```
 With that, all addons of this repository will be available in your Service Catalog.

-To remove the addons from your Service Catalog:
+To remove the add-ons from your Service Catalog:
 `kubectl delete ClusterAddonsConfiguration xf-addons`

 ## Requirements
-All addons are based on the [Kyma Helm Broker](https://kyma-project.io/docs/components/helm-broker/) and with that require to follow the [Helm Chart](https://helm.sh/) specification.
+All add-ons are based on the [Kyma Helm Broker](https://kyma-project.io/docs/components/helm-broker/) and with that require to follow the [Helm Chart](https://helm.sh/) specification.

 ## Known Issues
-The connector addons based on MQTT (currently marketing-connector) are using an experimental way of integration.
+The connector add-ons based on MQTT (currently marketing-connector) are using an experimental way of integration.
 MQTT based integration will be an official feature of XF soon.

 ## How to obtain support
 In case you find a bug or have ideas please open a [Github Issue](https://github.com/SAP/xf-addons/issues).
 Feel free to contribute by creating a Pull Request.